Diiego-H/RayTracing/README.md

 # RayTracing
 University project: RayTracing in Computer Graphics (developed in C++ using GLM and Qt).
-The code cannot be run: it lacks the GLM library.
+The code cannot be run: it lacks the <a href="https://sourceforge.net/projects/glm.mirror/">GLM</a> library.

 <p align="center">
   <img src="/screenshots/escena-codi/escena-codi.gif?raw=true" alt="Escena Codi" />